Process & Methodology

 Single home construction

-- For small homes Breyting funds the project and brings in a construction company to manage the building of the home/project for 15% of the construction costs – all inclusive, no other fees or wages are included.
+- For small homes Breyting funds the project and hires a licensed General Contractor to manage the building of the home at a fixed price per dwelling– all inclusive (no other fees or wages).

 JV funding and construction partner